KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.0.3.1 - December 31, 2017

+- Bugfix: when you would provide proxy credentials but not a proxy server, the API would throw an exception when trying to connect

 2.0.3.0 - October 31, 2017

 - Added the following methods to work with [AppFolders](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/concepts/special-folders-appfolder): GetAppFolderMetadata, GetAppFolderChildren, GetAllAppFolderChildren, CreateAppFolderFolder, GetAppFolderFolderOrCreate, UploadFileToAppFolder, UploadFileToAppFolderAs, UploadFileToAppFolderViaSimpleUpload, UploadFileToAppFolderViaResumableUpload.
 All of these only work when connecting through the Graph API.
 To download files from the AppFolder, you can use the regular DownloadItem methods.
 To upload a file to a subfolder of the AppFolder you can use the regular UploadFile methods.